 Alongside exposure to a wide range of reading material, pupils are taught formally to read using phonics.
 Other reading strategies, such as using picture cues and reading for meaning, are also introduced.
 Pupils are also taught a range of ‘tricky words’ which cannot be decoded using phonics.
 In this way they gradually develop a bank of vocabulary they know by sight.

-The school uses the Letters and Sounds phonics programme which starts with Phase 1 in Nursery and continues into Reception and Key Stage 1 (Years 1 and 2).
+The school uses the Read Write Inc. phonics programme which starts in Nursery and continues into Reception and Key Stage 1 (Years 1 and 2).
 Initially children learn to listen attentively for sounds and rhythms and then they begin to learn the sounds of single letters.
 They learn to blend these sounds into words (for example h-a-t would make hat).
 Children are taught how to decode and segment sounds in words in order that they can read and write more efficiently.

-We continue to use the Letters and Sounds programme throughout Key Stage 1 (Years 1 and 2), working systematically through the different stages, up to Phase 6.
+We continue to use the Read Write Inc. programme throughout Key Stage 1 (Years 1 and 2), working systematically through the different stages.
 By this time children will have developed a secure grasp of complicated letter strings which enables them to decode two and three syllable words.
 Reading evolves from learning to read, to reading to learn.

-Phonics lessons are taught every day and each day the children learn or revise a new sound.
+Phonics lessons are taught every day and each day the children learn and revise new sounds.
 Children are placed in groups depending on their stage in phonics development; this enables children to move on to new sounds and letter patterns if they are ready, or to revisit sounds and letter patterns to ensure their knowledge is embedded.

 Some children will receive additional phonics support if we feel that this will be of benefit.

-The school uses the Oxford Reading Tree scheme as the main resource for teaching reading which is supplemented with other scheme books and ‘real’ books (books that are not written specifically to help develop children’s reading).
+The school uses Read Write Inc. as the main resource for teaching reading which is supplemented with ‘real’ books (books that are not written specifically to help develop children’s reading).
 We believe that children need exposure to a variety of reading material to appeal to their different learning styles.
 Reading in class may sometimes be on screen, using the interactive whiteboard or computer.

-At the early stages of reading development, the children initially use books without text and progress to books that are linked to the phonics sounds that they are learning.
-Children progress through the reading scheme at their own pace; they do not need to read a certain number of books in each stage before moving on to the next level.
+At the early stages of reading development, the children use books that are linked to the phonics sounds that they are learning.
+Teachers regularly assess the children's progress to see whether they are in the most appropriate reading group.
+Groups are flexible so that children can develop their reading skills at a pace that is suitable for them.
 When it is felt that a child is ready, they become a free reader.
 Pupils will then read ‘real’ books chosen from the class library.

 Click here for our recommended reading list.